quanteda/spacyr/README.md

 #> successfully initialized (spaCy Version: 1.8.2, language model: en)
 ```

 The `spacy_parse()` function calls spaCy to both tokenize and tag the texts.
 In addition, it provides a functionalities of dependency parsing and named entity recognition.
-The function returns a `data.table` of the results.
+The function returns a `data.frame` of the results.
 The approach to tokenizing taken by spaCy is inclusive: it includes all tokens without restrictions.
-The default method for `tag()` is the [Google tagset for parts-of-speech](https://github.com/slavpetrov/universal-pos-tags).
+The `pos` field returned is the [Universal tagset for parts-of-speech](http://universaldependencies.org/u/pos/all.html).

 ``` r